smkiewel/aeonRequestsDialog/README.md

 If the default behavior of the UI elements is undesireable, you can prevent its implementation by setting 'useDefaultBindings' to false.
-Beware: setting this to false will prevent ALL default UI bindings, so you will have to provide your own outside the plugin.
+Beware: setting this to false will prevent ALL default UI bindings, so you will have to provide your own in the createDialog method.
 This is primarily intended for those users who are completely replacing the default template.

 ## API